forgeflux-org/website/content/community/index.md

 ## Bug reports

-We GitHub for managing tickets
+We use GitHub for managing tickets, on our various projects, check that out [here](https://github.com/forgeflux-org/).